Russian Dockyard in Poros

 The Russian commander Aleksey Orlov set up his command post in Poros as a base for operations.
 In 1834, warehouses and bakeries were built to provide supplies to the Russian fleet crossing the Aegean.
 A few years later, the newly-founded Greek state established the first Naval Base in Greece there.
 The Russians moved their installations a few km away at the place where the ruins of the Russian dockyard are found today.

 This property was held by the Russians until 1900.
-Although very little remains of the dockyard, it was declared a historical monument in 1989, as a testament of the important role played by the Russian forces in the Greek Revolution.
+Although very little remains of the dockyard, it was declared a historical monument in 1989, as a testament to the important role played by the Russian forces in the Greek Revolution.